 The LSWC has equipment for 2 field crews to measure temperature, pH, conductivity, and dissolved oxygen.
 These parameters will be measure in the field each time samples are collected along with other field observations like air temperature.
 A laboratory in Edmonton, AB will provide analytical services.

-Thus far we have received funding support from:
+We have gratefully received funding support from: